terascope/teraslice/docs/packages/teraslice-cli/overview.md

 ```
 teraslice-cli assets init --processor
 ```
-The processor will be added to the `asset` directory with an associated spec file in the spec directory.
+The processor will be added to the `asset` directory with an associated test file in the test directory.
 If there is no asset directory in the cwd then the cli will not create the processor.
 The cli will prompt for a name and type before creating the new processor.
 The three processor types are batch, filter, and map.
 The batch processor expects the entire slice array for the input while the filter and map functions expect one item at a time.
 See example code in a generated processor.

 ### TJM (teraslice job manager) - commands to manage jobs by referencing the jobFile.json.
 **REGISTER** - Registers a job to a cluster and adds the metadata to the jobFile.json.
 Before a job can be registered set up cluster aliases as instructed above.
 Use --start to immediately start the job after registering, also accepts the abbreviation reg.